Can Anxiety Cause Heartburn?

 Easier said than done you say!
 Well, it’s actually easier than you think.

-From a simple, daily, walk – how about in your lunch hour at work? – to clear the mind, to tension-relieving Yoga and meditation – there are some great apps out there if you haven’t got time for classes.
+From a simple daily walk to clear the mind to tension-relieving yoga and meditation, there are some great apps out there if you haven’t got time for classes.

 Exercise